kanaria69/Mainecoco/README.md

-## When do doctors get angry?
-When they run out of patients.
+## What kind of dog lives in a particle accelerator?
+A Fermilabrador Retriever.